ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-blocks.md

 {@snippet features/code-block}

 Here are some features that you may find helpfully similar:
+* {@link features/basic-styles Basic text styles feature} &ndash; Use the `code` formatting command for short inline code chunks.
 * {@link features/block-quote Block quote} &ndash; Include block quotations or pull quotes in your rich-text content.
-* {@link features/indent Block indentation feature} &ndash; Allows you to set indentation for text blocks such as paragraphs or lists.
+* {@link features/indent Block indentation feature} &ndash; Set indentation for text blocks such as paragraphs or lists.

 ## Configuring code block languages